hansohn/terraform-docker/README.md

 ### Description

 Welcome to our Terraform docker repo.
-We built this image with Terraform development and CI/CD in mind.
+We've built this image with Terraform development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
-By default our images target the latest versions of these utilities and are built and published every Monday, Wednesday, Friday.
+By default our images target the latest versions of these utilities and are built and published to DockerHUb every Monday, Wednesday, Friday.

 ### Whats Included

 The following utilities are included in this image:

-- [terraform](https://github.com/hashicorp/terraform): an open-source infrastructure as code software tool that enables you to safely and predictably create, change, and improve infrastructure.
+- [terraform](https://github.com/hashicorp/terraform): an IAC software tool that enables you to safely and predictably create, change, and improve infrastructure.
 - [terragrunt](https://github.com/gruntwork-io/terragrunt): A thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules.
 - [terraform-docs](https://github.com/terraform-docs/terraform-docs): Generate documentation from Terraform modules in various output formats
 - [tfint](https://github.com/terraform-linters/tflint): A Pluggable Terraform Linter